 The Brossman Center is the Philadelphia campus hub, where you'll find administrative, staff and faculty offices, classrooms, the mailroom, the Urban Theological Institute and a unique collection of artwork displayed throughout the building.

 Common areas, including the Lull Student Lounge and Benbow Hall meeting rooms, are used for student, staff and community gatherings.
 Classrooms equipped with Zoom technology for distributed learning are located throughout.
-Brossman is connected to Krauth Memorial Library and is also home to the Southeastern Pennsylvania Synod offices and the Lutheran Archives Center of Philadelphia.
+Brossman is connected to Krauth Memorial Library and is also home to the Southeastern Pennsylvania Synod offices and the Lutheran Archives Center at Philadelphia.

 The Charles Porterfield Krauth Memorial Library, a branch of the United Lutheran Seminary Library, traces its roots to the founding of the Philadelphia seminary, with the earliest books acquired by Carl Rudolph Dimme, pastor of St. Michael's, Germantown.
 Core faculty, including Dr. Krauth and Charles Frederick Schaeffer, increased the collection.
 Krauth Memorial Library was constructed in 1908 and expanded in the 1970s and 2016.
 Today, the Krauth Branch houses over 200,000 items: including books, periodicals, audiovisual materials, and an extensive collection of rare books, focusing on the reformation, Lutheran scholasticism, and Lutheran liturgical resources.